Generating Synthetic Mobility Networks with Generative Adversarial Networks: Conclusion

+Another promising future direction is developing a GAN to generate a realistic mobility network for a specific condition (e.g., a rainy day or a day with some public events in the city).
+Having a so-called conditional GAN \cite{mirza2014conditional} may represent a unique opportunity for policymakers to generate realistic scenarios for specific circumstances.
+Finally, an exciting open challenge consists in interpreting which rules or well-known mobility laws (e.g., the gravity law) generative models are learning.

 In the meantime, our study demonstrates the great potential of artificial intelligence to improve solutions to crucial problems in human mobility, such as the generation of realistic mobility networks.
-Our model can synthesize aggregated movements within a city into a realistic generator, which can be used for data augmentation and performing simulations and what-if analysis.
-Given the flexibility of the training phase, our model can be easily extended to synthesize specific types of mobility, such as aggregated movements during workdays, weekends, specific periods of the year, or in presence of pandemic-driven mobility restrictions, events, and natural disasters.
+MoGAN can synthesize aggregated movements within a city into a realistic generator, which can be used for data augmentation, simulations, and what-if analysis.
+Given the flexibility of the training phase, our model can be easily extended to synthesize specific types of mobility, such as aggregated movements during workdays, weekends, specific periods of the year, or in the presence of pandemic-driven mobility restrictions, events, and natural disasters.